 Any form of sales and marketing material needs a call-to-action or push for the client to take the next step.
 Sell sheets don’t need signatures, but a good call to action would be to provide more details on where/when to book a demo.
 Input forms let your customer fill text boxes straight from the sell sheet.

-To add an input form, click the signature button found at the bottom of the right-hand toolbar:
+To add an input form, select signature from the element toolbar:

-From there, click and drag the input forms button from the right-hand menu to your proposal:
+From there, drag the input forms button from the right-hand menu to your proposal:

 You’ve designed the look of your sell sheet, added attention-grabbing copy, and set an easy path to next steps.
 Now we can send this out to your customer.